Plan

 • become a full-time entrepreneur or self-employed.
 The full or part-time nature of entrepreneurial activity or self-employment is not assessed for the first four months after you start such activities if you have started them while being unemployed.

-However, you must notify the TE Office or the local government pilot in advance of any changes in your situation in order to check your entitlement to unemployment security.
+However, you must notify the employment official in advance of any changes in your situation in order to check your entitlement to unemployment security.

 Responsibilities of unemployed job seekers

 If you are applying for or already receive an unemployment benefit, you need to search for full-time work.
 Only job seekers who receive a partial disability pension are entitled to unemployment benefits without being obligated to seek full-time employment.
 A nonconditional requirement of receiving unemployment benefits is that your job search is valid.
-Your job search is considered valid when you are working with the TE Office or local government pilot in the agreed manner and at the agreed times, and you are observing any instructions and deadlines given through ‘E-services' section of Job Market Finland or other official channels.
+Your job search is considered valid when you are working with the employment official in the agreed manner and at the agreed times, and you are observing any instructions and deadlines given through the E-services at Job Market Finland or other official channels.

 In addition to this, you have to take care of the following responsibilities.

 • Ensure you can be reached and keep your contact information up to date.
-You can notify officials on any changes through ‘E-services' section of Job Market Finland or calling the telephone service.
+You can notify officials on any changes through the E-services at Job Market Finland or by calling the telephone service.

-• Accept work that is offered to you by your assigned expert or an employer.
-If the job offer made by your expert is mandatory, you are required to contact the employer.
+• Accept work that is offered to you by your assigned service specialist or an employer.
+If the job offer made by your service specialist is mandatory, you are required to contact the employer.
 You must also report contacting the employer by the deadline.

-• Accept training your assigned expert offers you.
+• Accept training your assigned service specialist offers you.
 Training offers require you to apply for programmes such as vocational labour market training.
 You must report your applications by the deadline.

 • Attend the agreed interviews, job search discussions, and supplementary job search discussions.
 Participate in drawing up and reviewing your employment plan, activation plan, or integration plan.